Collaborating with clients

 Since the programme was introduced, 71 of the 230 participants have been promoted, with six joining the company’s board.
 In 2013, Leading Edge received the EFMD Award for Excellence in Practice in Executive Education Programmes.

-The Expanding Horizons development programme was set up in 2013 to bring A.T.
-Kearney partners from across the world together for a rigorous learning experience.
 Participants examine the core interpersonal behaviours they needed to build strong, long-lasting relationships.
 They also explore the firm’s core values and culture, reflect on their individual leadership style and focus on influencing others.

 Participants develop the knowledge and expertise to nurture deeper relationships with colleagues and clients.
 They are better equipped to lead rather than follow, challenge rather than accommodate and thrive rather than survive in an ever-changing industry.